rossprogram/rossprogram.github.io/index.md

 sidebar:
   nav: "menu"
 ---
+The 2020 Ross Mathematics Program has closed the application process.

 The COVID-19 pandemic has forced the Ross Program to cancel all in-person classes for the 2020 session.
 Instead the Program will run online sessions from Sunday June 28  through  Friday August 7, 2020.